BlueSwordM/aom-av1-psy/doc/AlgorithmDescription.md

 Directional intra prediction modes are applied in intra prediction, which models local textures using a given direction pattern.
 Directional intra prediction modes are represented by nominal modes and angle delta.
-The nominal modes are the same set of intra predictio angle used in VP9, which includes 8 angles.
+The nominal modes are the same set of intra prediction angle used in VP9, which includes 8 angles.
 The index value of angle delta is ranging from -3 ~ +3, and zero delta angle indicates a nominal mode.
 The prediction angle is represented by a nominal intra angle plus an angle delta.
 In total, there are 56 directional intra prediction